wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2023-04-29-changelog.md

 # Changelog - April 2023

 ### General Changes & Improvements
-- A handful of mods and TTW patches received updates to correct small issues.
+- A handful of mods and patches received updates to correct small issues.

 ### Tale of Two Wastelands
 - Added the Dead Money Hotfix.